counterpoint-studio/genmusic-workshop/1-4-worklets/README.md

 1. Create an Audio Worklet node called `Saturator`.
 Make it apply tanh saturation/distortion to its input signal by passing it through the tanh function: `outputSample = Math.tanh(inputSample)` for each sample.
 2. Plug the worklet into your synthesizer.
 How does it change the sound?
    Hint: You can make just one permanent Saturator that all notes will be connected to, instead of making a new Saturator for each note.
+This way you don't need to worry too much about cleaning up resources.
 3. Add some “drive” to the saturation by multiplying each sample by some number larger than 1 before passing it to the tanh.
 Try different numbers.

 ## Relevant Resources